KinkadeC/blog-starter-app/_posts/dynamic-routing.md

 ---
 title: 'What's past is prologue.'
 excerpt: 'Every so often we reach an inflection point in our life and finally take the time to take stock of our surroundings.
-Here's hoping this new look will help us move forward. '
+Heres hoping this new look will help us move forward. '
 coverImage: '/assets/blog/dynamic-routing/cover.jpg'
 date: '2020-03-16T05:35:07.322Z'
 author: